pinterpetra/base/README.md

 # Train Speed Controller

-This is a sample application for the verification laboratory.
+This is a sample application for the verification laboratory. branch-A

 __This is a bold text for the 2.2 task__
 *This is an italic text for the same purpose*